Piasttorun/group4-nodejs/README.md

-Hello everyone, and welcome to our presentation about how we deployed the NodeJS app using Microsoft Azure.

 First, we created our Azure Virtual Network which we made sure was located in the UK South region and we gave the address space of 10.0.0.0/16.
 As the NodeJS app has both an app and database we created two subnets, one for each vm.